Best Litter Box Accessories That Actually Make Cleaning Easier

 Which Litter Box Accessories Do You Actually Need?

-It’s easy to end up with too many accessories without really improving your setup.
-The goal isn’t to add everything, it’s to use the few things that actually make cleaning easier and keep the area under control.
+It is easy to end up with too many accessories without really improving your setup.
+The goal is not to add everything.
+It is to use the few things that actually make cleaning easier and keep the area under control.

 The best way to approach it is to focus on what solves your specific problem.